Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 - Reporter: this is a user who can connect to the Tella Web project from a Tella mobile app and upload reports.
 A reporter needs be assigned to a project in order to be able to upload reports.
 - Viewer: this is a user who, in addition to uploading reports from Tella, can also log into Tella Web to view (but not edit or delete) reports.
 A viewer needs to be assigned to a specific project to have access.
 - Editor: this is a user who, like viewers, can upload reports from Tella and log into Tella Web, but who can also edit and delete reports.
 An editor needs to be assigned to a specific project to have access.
-- Admin: an admin can upload reports from Tella and perform all actions on Tella Web, including managing reports, projects, and users.
+- Admin: an admin can upload reports from Tella and perform all actions on Tella Web, including managing reports, projects, resources and users.
 An admin has access to all projects.

 Here is a detailed view of each role's permission: